S-Ashcroft/S-Ashcroft.github.io/_posts/2019-02-22-top-three-errors-in-the-process-of-writing-lab-reports.md

 Lab Reports are made immeasurably harder if you just dive right in.
 It will show in your writing, by making it unstructured, waffly, and it will make the narrative unclear.

 Have some sort of plan.
 We go over the writing process in a lot of detail in the eBook, but for now we’ll recommend that you write the lab report out in bullet points.
 Group similar bullet points into paragraphs.
 Make sure that each bullet point makes sense between the one before and after it.
+Then expand the bullet points to be full sentences and paragraphs.

 If you’ve used a plan, it will show.
-It’s very obvious when a student is making it up as they go.
+It’s very obvious when someone is making it up as they go.